-- The prior injection produced at least a 50% reduction in pain with functional improvement of at least 3 weeks' duration - Evidence of nerve root compression or spinal stenosis (central or foraminal) is seen on an initial advanced imaging study (MRI or CT) performed within the previous 12 months and correlates with the clinical findings - The patient has a recurrence of pain with significant functional disability - The patient continues to receive conservative treatment between injections
+- The prior injection produced at least a 50% reduction in pain with functional improvement of at least 3 weeks' duration\\ - The patient has a recurrence of pain with significant functional disability - The patient continues to receive conservative treatment between injections

-Note: If the initial therapeutic injection did not result in pain relief, repeat injection may be indicated, provided that the injection is performed utilizing a different approach or type of steroid.
+\\Note: If the initial therapeutic injection did not result in pain relief, repeat injection may be indicated, provided that the injection is performed utilizing a different approach or type of steroid.

-Diagnostic Selective Nerve Root Block

-Diagnostic selective nerve root block, also known as diagnostic transforaminal injection, is defined as the injection of anesthetic only, for the purpose of determining the need for surgical intervention.
+Diagnostic Selective Nerve Root Block (DSNRB), also known as diagnostic transforaminal injection, is defined as the injection of anesthetic only, for the purpose of determining the need for surgical intervention.

-Diagnostic selective nerve root block may be indicated in the evaluation and diagnostic work-up of radicular pain following consultation with a spine surgeon in ANY of the following scenarios:
+DSNRB may be indicated in the evaluation and diagnostic work-up of radicular pain following consultation with a spine surgeon in ANY of the following scenarios: